Daviteq Technologies

 Factory

-Enabling seamless machine-to-machine communication, LoRaWAN empowers factories with real-time monitoring, predictive maintenance, and optimised operations, reducing downtime and boosting productivity.
+Enabling seamless machine-to-machine communication, LoRaWAN empowers factories with in-time monitoring, predictive maintenance, and optimized operations - reducing downtime and boosting productivity.

-From soil moisture, pH, ambient light, and temperature sensors to livestock tracking, LoRaWAN delivers real-time insights that help farmers boost yields, save resources, and farm sustainably.
+From soil moisture, pH, ambient light, and temperature sensors to livestock tracking, LoRaWAN provides in-time insights that help farmers increase yields, save resources, and practice sustainable farming.

 Smart